What is the norovirus? Symptoms & treatment

 What is the norovirus?

-They’re sometimes called “small round structured viruses” (SRSV) or “Norwalk-like viruses”.
-However, most people are familiar with them as “the winter vomiting bug” because they’re most likely to catch them during the winter months.
+It’s sometimes called “small round structured virus” (SRSV) or “Norwalk-like virus”.
+However, most people are familiar with it as “the winter vomiting bug” because they’re most likely to catch it during the winter months.

-Noroviruses can occur at any time of the year, and the NHS estimates that between 600,000 and one million people get them in the UK in any one year.
+Norovirus infection can occur at any time of the year, and the NHS estimates that between 600,000 and one million people get it in the UK in any one year.

 You may become aware of outbreaks of the norovirus in news reports of large groups of people becoming ill, for instance in hospitals, schools or on cruise ships.
 Outbreaks of norovirus in hospitals usually lead to ward closures and visiting time restrictions.

 Norovirus causes upset stomach ( gastroenteritis), and the main symptoms are diarrhoea and vomiting.
 Some people also experience fever, headache, stomach cramps or aching limbs.

 Although it’s an unpleasant illness, it is generally mild and people usually recover within two to three days of being infected.

 Norovirus can’t be “cured” and there are no specific medicines that can be taken if you catch the “winter vomiting bug”.
 The usual advice is to let the illness “run its course”.